-Internationally, our programming is distributed in more than 110 countries and 18 different languages.
+Internationally, our programming is distributed in more than 145 countries and 28 different languages.
 We continue to expand our distribution and have secured new television distribution agreements on terrestrial, cable and satellite platforms throughout the Middle East, Africa, Asia, and South America.
 We believe our television distribution is key to our international success and use our programming to support tours and related live event merchandise sales as well as furthering our licensing program.

-Television rights fee net revenues were \$92.4 million, \$58.7 million, \$81.5 million and \$78.0 million, representing 19%, 22%, 20% and 21% of total net revenues in 2007, transition 2006, fiscal 2006 and fiscal 2005, respectively.
+Television rights fee net revenues were \$100.7 million, \$92.4 million, \$58.7 million and \$81.5 million, representing 19%, 19%, 22% and 20% of total net revenues in 2008, 2007, transition 2006 and fiscal 2006, respectively.